- Grinders started to gain popularity as a way to break down cannabis flower in the 1960s.

 - Kief catcher

-The three-piece grinder includes a lid, grinding chamber, and storage chamber.
+The 3-chamber grinder includes a lid, grinding chamber, and storage chamber.

 These simpler devices are usually more inexpensive than three-, four-, or five-piece units.
 They simply include a lid and a grinder bottom, which doubles as a bud catcher.